How to share your data room without losing control of your documents

 [Your name]

 Keep it short.
-Investors don't need a paragraph of context about why you're sharing a data room - they know why.
+The other parties don't need a paragraph of context about why you're sharing a data room, they know why.
 Just give them the link and tell them what to expect (email verification, NDA, etc.) so they're not caught off guard.

 One more thing: don't send the link in a group email unless you want everyone to have the same access level.
 If you're sharing with multiple parties in parallel, send individual emails with individual links.
 This way you can track each party's engagement separately.